Kanalkampf: Analysis

 The Kanalkampf began the Battle of Britain; the Germans had needed time to establish airfields along the French and Belgian coasts for the air assault on south-east England, to link them to Luftwaffe communications systems and to replace the losses of May and June.
 Hitler and OKW were uncertain about how to proceed and attacking shipping was the only way for the Luftwaffe to engage Fighter Command.
 Hitler issued directive 16 on 16 July, for the preparation of an invasion fleet but Göring was against an invasion and failed to attend any of the conferences, to improve inter-service co-operation for a landing, before 1 August.
 Göring might still have believed that the British would negotiate and was content for the Channel battles to continue.
 On 19 July, Göring approved a directive to destroy British air power.
 Hitler issued Directive 17 on 1 August, intending the operation to be a prelude to invasion, which expanded the scope of Göring's directive.
 The campaign against the RAF was to begin around 5 August, depending on suitable weather.

 Göring met his staff officers in The Hague, Netherlands on 1 August.
 Göring believed the inaccurate German intelligence dossiers from Abteilung 5, Luftwaffe Military Intelligence, led by Joseph Schmid, that the RAF was weak and could be defeated within days.
-Göring hoped that an aerial victory would encourage the British to sue for terms, which would preclude a risky cross-Channel invasion against Royal Navy; Göring was confident the battle would be over quickly.
+Göring hoped that an aerial victory would encourage the British to sue for terms, which would preclude a risky cross-Channel invasion against the Royal Navy; Göring was confident the battle would be over quickly.
 In the second week of August, Luftflotten 2, 3 and 5, were ready to begin the assault on England proper.
 Operations over the Channel and against shipping lost importance as the air war intensified over English air bases.

-In the British official history, The Defence of the United Kingdom, (1957) Basil Collier called the German operations a failure, sinking only 30,000 GRT of shipping from the near 1,000,000 tons of weekly coastal shipping in the Channel.
+In the British official "History of the Second World War" volume, The Defence of the United Kingdom (1957) Basil Collier called the German operations a failure, sinking only 30,000 GRT of shipping from the near 1,000,000 GRT of weekly coastal shipping in the Channel.
 In 34 days, Fighter Command flew more than 18,000 day sorties, a daily average of 530.
 Collier speculated that the daily sortie rate of the Luftwaffe was lower and that many flights were not connected with the Channel operations.
-The Luftwaffe still managed to outnumber the British fighters, that suffered 148 losses, almost half of these in three days in the second week in August.
+The Luftwaffe still managed to outnumber the British fighters, that suffered 148 losses, almost half of these in three days during the second week in August.
 Collier put Luftwaffe losses at 286, most in operations over the Channel.
 The German loss of single- or twin-engined fighters was 105 and on the three days of high British losses in August (73) the Luftwaffe lost 100 aircraft.
 Collier wrote that German losses were nearly double the Fighter Command loss, for very few ships sunk.
 The British derived other unquantifiable benefits in lessons learned and that German strategy did not benefit "in any discoverable way".